renpy/renpy/sphinx/source/gui.rst

 .. var:: gui.idle_small_color = '#404040'

-    The color used for small text (like the dates of save slots) when not selected.
+    The color used for small text (like the date and name of a save slot, and quick menu buttons) when not hovered.
 This color often needs to be a bit lighter or darker than idle_color to compensate for the smaller size of the font.

 .. var:: gui.hover_color = '#3284d6'

-    The color used by the text of focused buttons.
+    The color used by focused items in the gui, including the text of of buttons and the thumbs (movable areas) of sliders and scrollbars.

 .. var:: gui.selected_color = '#555555'

     The color used by the text of selected buttons.
-(This takes priority over the selected and idle colors.)
+(This takes priority over the hover and idle colors.)

 .. var:: gui.insensitive_color = '#8888887f'

-    The color used by buttons that are insensitive to user input.
+    The color used by the text of buttons that are insensitive to user input.
     (For example, the rollback button when no rollback is possible.)

 .. var:: gui.interface_text_color = '#404040'